 Faculty AdvisorLisa J. Bergeron

-KU Tax Club
+KU Women's Business Club (WBC)

 The KU Marketing Club welcomes you to join the Club!
 The purpose of the Marketing Club is to increase students’ awareness as well as involvement in marketing.
 We are open to all undergraduates and majors of study at the University of Kansas.
 Our club cultivates leadership, teamwork, and an understanding of marketing knowledge.
 The KU Marketing Club provides a forum for members to develop professional skills and knowledge about marketing through focus groups, guest speakers, presentations, events and networking.
 The KU Marketing Club is a great opportunity to meet other marketing-oriented students and to explore marketing as a career path.